jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 ---

-# Level II: Views Recap
+# Act II: Views Recap

 What have we learned about Widget Views?